cassiebuhler/cassiebuhler.github.io/_pages/misc.md

 -  <a href="/files/BillboardHot100-Buhler.pdf" target="_blank">Presentation available here.</a>

 ###  Am I the Asshole?
-- Class: DSCI 511(Data Acquisition and Pre-Processing) @ Drexel
+- Class: DSCI 511 (Data Acquisition and Pre-Processing) @ Drexel
 - The objective of this project was to create a dataset.
-I used Reddit’s API to collect responses from the [Am I The Asshole subreddit on Reddit](https://www.reddit.com/r/AmItheAsshole/).
+I used Reddit’s API to collect responses from the [r/AmITheAsshole subreddit](https://www.reddit.com/r/AmItheAsshole/).
 Data can be provided upon request.
 -  <a href="/files/AITA-Buhler.pdf" target="_blank">Presentation available here.</a>

 ### How Donald Trump Engages Twitter
 - Class: CS 5140 (Data Mining) @ University of Utah
-- We collected data from Donald Trump's tweets and studied the characteristics of the popular tweets.
-I am most proud of the photoshopped Twitter logo.
+- We collected data from Donald Trump's Twitter account to study the type of tweets that get the most interactions.
+The photoshopped Twitter logo is one of my best works of art.
+(I am open to commissions!)
 -  <a href="/files/HowDonaldTrumpEngagesTwitter.pdf" target="_blank">Poster available here.</a>

 ### Divine Nature, Individual Worth, Virtue and its Harmful Effects on Young Women in the LDS Church
 - Class: GNDR 3960 (Mormonism and Gender) @ University of Utah
-- Despite the abundance of grammatical and spelling errors, this essay is one of my favorites.
+- Despite the abundance of grammatical and formatting errors, this essay is one of my favorites.
+The paper itself isn't well written, but it's raw and genuine, and I like it.
 - *"The reason why the women are important is because of their future contributions to the Celestial Kingdom.
-It is not because of whom they are a person.
+It is not because of whom they are as a person.
 It is not because of their love for themselves.
-It is because of what they have to “offer” to their Heavenly Father.
-According to the church, these young women are in debt to their religion.
-It’s not about what they can do for themselves; it’s not about them as a person at all.
-The LDS Church believes that these thoughts are selfish.
+It is because of what they have to “offer” to their Heavenly Father...
 The women of the LDS church’s lives are supposed to be about their husbands and their children and most importantly—their Heavenly Father."*
--  <a href="/files/GenderMormonism-Buhler.pdf" target="_blank">Full essay available here.</a>
+-  <a href="/files/GenderMormonism-Buhler.pdf" target="_blank">Essay available here.</a>

 ---